Student Schedules, Registration, and Academic Regulations

 Exceptions to Major Requirements

-Any exception to a requirement in a major area must have the approval of the division chair of the major area, who will submit the approval in writing to the registrar.
+Any exception to a requirement in a major area must have the approval of the unit director/dean of the major area, who will submit the approval in writing to the registrar.

 Leaves of Absence